 ASCLA enhances the effectiveness of library service by providing high quality networking, enrichment and educational opportunities for its diverse members.
-Opportunities include leadership roles, online webinars and eCourses, speciality interest group involvement and even produce resources and industry standards and guidelines including the most recent revision of the 2011 Standards and Guidelines of Service for the Library of Congress Network of Libraries for the Blind and Physically Handicapped as well as Priosoners’ Right to Read and more.
+Opportunities include leadership roles, online webinars and eCourses, specialty interest group involvement and even produce resources and industry standards and guidelines including the most recent revision of the 2011 Standards and Guidelines of Service for the Library of Congress Network of Libraries for the Blind and Physically Handicapped as well as Priosoners’ Right to Read and more.